Tiny House Financing

 RV Loans

 If your tiny house on wheels meets RVIA or NOAH certification standards, RV loans offer some of the best rates at 4.5-9% APR for 10-15 year terms.
-These secured loans use your tiny house as collateral, similar to auto loans.
-Certification requirements include proper safety features, maximum dimensions (typically 8.5 feet wide by 40 feet long), and construction standards.
-Check RV loan requirements before pursuing this option.
+These secured loans use your tiny house as collateral.
+Certification requirements include proper safety features and maximum dimensions (typically 8.5 feet wide by 40 feet long).

 Construction Loans

 For custom builds with professional tiny house builders, construction loans provide short-term financing (typically 6-12 months) during the build phase.
 These loans convert to permanent financing once construction completes.
-Interest rates vary widely but expect 7-12% during construction.
 Foundation-based tiny houses that meet local zoning and building codes have the best chance of securing construction financing.

 Home Equity Loans and HELOCs

-Homeowners can tap existing property equity to fund tiny house purchases through home equity loans or lines of credit (HELOCs).
-These typically offer 6-10% rates using your primary residence as collateral.
+Homeowners can tap existing property equity to fund tiny house purchases through home equity loans or lines of credit (HELOCs) at 6-10% rates.
 While this provides lower rates, you risk your home if payments fail.
-This works well for adding a tiny house ADU to your property or buying a tiny home for rental income you can track with an investment calculator.
+This works well for adding a tiny house ADU to your property or buying a tiny home for rental income.

 How to Qualify for Tiny House Financing